Critiques of Contemporary Feminism (continued from this page)

 *One possible exception to this rule is the Chambri or Tchambuli people of Papua New Guinea, among whom Margaret Mead concluded that women were dominant.
 See Mead, Sex and Temperament in Three Primitive Societies (1935).
 Her interpretation has been criticized because of methodological flaws in her study.

-Biology and destiny.— Are sex hormones partially determinative of people's thoughts and behavior (and thus of gender-roles)?
-Many feminists believe not: they insist, in effect, that humans are blank slates, that experiences (social constructions, expectations, etc.) are the only determinants of gender.
+Biology and destiny.— Do sex hormones influence people's thoughts and behavior (and thus gender-roles)?
+Many feminists believe not: they insist, in effect, that humans are blank slates, that experiences (social constructions, expectations, and the like) are the only determinants of gender.
 Whatever the utility of this radical empiricist dogma for feminist political causes, it unfortunately doesn't bear rational scrutiny.
-This article alone already suggests that biological processes are far from irrelevant to gender.
+This book alone already establishes that biological processes are far from irrelevant to gender.

 The un-rational.— Much as one wants to believe otherwise, there is little difference between Fred Phelps’s flock of reason-proof homophobes and most people.
 The main difference is just the commitment the flock displays toward the single issue of anti-homosexuality.
 Their fanaticism is what distinguishes them, not necessarily their un-rationality or irrationality.* People constantly use reason, but their use tends to be half-hearted and ephemeral; it quickly succumbs to “causation” (indoctrination, value-judgments, lack of interest).
 Consider my experiences in the class I’m taking on gender, in which everyone (it’s all women) is a postmodernist but I. I argue against the famous historian Joan Wallach Scott, but it’s quite impossible to change their minds on anything.
 They’ll always be convinced, for example—at least until they unconsciously evolve out of the belief—that biology is totally irrelevant to history and gender-roles, that as historians we shouldn’t refer even obliquely to biology unless we’re studying the history of the science. –Needless to say, I never state directly that there are connections between biology and gender.
 The women (postmodern feminists) would burn me in effigy.
 I only suggested once that the association of women in 19th-century Europe with the domestic sphere was due in part to the biological facts of childbirth and nursing.
 One student countered that not all women have children; I admitted that but said the point is that men can’t give birth, that the female sex is the only sex that can.
 They stared at me uncomprehendingly.
 Finally another woman said that’s true now but might not always be true, due to technological advances or whatnot.
 I let that pass, thinking it futile and irrelevant to argue the point; nevertheless (I said), in the nineteenth century it was true that only women could have babies.
 “There’s such a thing as biology.”
 But no, according to the professor biology is only an interpretation.
 Besides, as historians we have no business invoking biology.
 “But…we have bodies,” I muttered despairingly.
 “So bodies are relevant to society.
 Which means biology is too.”
 But I was forgetting that “biology is a social construction,” and that arguing with these people was like smashing my head against a marble wall.**